BTS: You Never Walk Alone and Love Yourself: Her

 In February 2017, BTS released the repackaged edition of Wings entitled You Never Walk Alone.
 The 700,000 pre-orders of it (an increase from the 500,000 pre-orders of Wings) helped break the record for most albums sold in a month in South Korea, as it reached 1.49 million copies by the end of its first month.
 The lead single was "Spring Day" and it won Best Song of the Year at the 2017 Melon Music Awards.
-BTS' second world tour, 2017 BTS Live Trilogy Episode III: The Wings Tour, began in February.
-On the tour, BTS played arenas in the U.S., such as New Jersey's Prudential Center and California's Honda Center.
+BTS's second world tour, 2017 BTS Live Trilogy Episode III: The Wings Tour, began in February.
+On the tour, BTS played arenas in the US, such as New Jersey's Prudential Center and California's Honda Center.
 Tickets for the North American leg sold out within hours and two shows were added.
 After completing the North American leg, BTS attended the 24th Billboard Music Awards in May and won Top Social Artist, the first K-pop group to win a Billboard award.
 BTS fans cast over 300 million votes for the band and broke a six-year winning streak held by Justin Bieber, a performer with 100 million Twitter followers.
-This caused the international media to focus on the ability of BTS' fandom to propel the group to such a victory.
+This caused the international media to focus on the ability of BTS's fandom to propel the group to such a victory.

 BTS released a remake of Seo Taiji's "Come Back Home" (1995) in July 2017, giving it new lyrics but maintaining the theme of urging societal change.
 Later that year, BTS embarked on their "Love Yourself" album series, with theme of the enlightenment of self-love through the "起承轉結" (Korean: 기승전결; RR: Giseungjeongyeol) narrative sequence of "beginning, development, turn, and conclusion."
 BTS released its first part, their fifth EP, Love Yourself: Her, on September 18.
 RM considered "DNA", the lead single from that album, as "taking BTS to new ground.
 We tried to apply new grammar and perspectives."
-He said of the album, "I believe it’s going to be the starting point of a second chapter of our career; the beginning of our Chapter Two."
+He said of the album, "I believe it's going to be the starting point of a second chapter of our career; the beginning of our Chapter Two."
 Sonically, the EP served as "a dual exploration of the group's electro-pop and hip-hop leanings".